henesy/blog/content/go-legacy/index.md

 ]
 +++

-TODO -- add direct references to literature which describes the features shown

 # Go's History in Code

 This post intends to showcase programming patterns, or _stuff_, which is common between Newsqueak, Alef, Plan9 C, Limbo, and Go.